davidrhoden/davidrhoden-basic-netlify/timeline/shadow-in-rose-bush-apr-29-2026.md

 title: Shadow got in a rose bush.
 And I found a strange beehive.
 date: 2026-04-29T00:00:00
 excerpt: It was cute, everything she does is cute, but an angry bird didn't think it was so cute.
-summary: It was cute, everything she does is cute, but an angry bird didn't think it was so cute.
 image: /static/img/shadow/shadow-in-rosebush-apr-29-2026.jpeg
 tags:
   - cats